merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 $ ./download.sh JZEK Planctomycetes_AMX
 {% endhighlight %}

-And then classified each contigs database (in the order of genomes in [Table 1](http://www.nature.com/ncomms/2016/160331/ncomms11172/fig_tab/ncomms11172_T1.html)):
+And then classified each contigs database (the following list is in the same order with [Table 1](http://www.nature.com/ncomms/2016/160331/ncomms11172/fig_tab/ncomms11172_T1.html)):

 {% highlight bash %}
 Planctomycetes_AMX ...........................: NOT CPR (Confidence: 92%, Size: 3,895,767, Completion: 93%)